Vitamins and minerals during pregnancy

 Folic acid is one of the nutrients included in most prenatal vitamins.

 - Folic acid helps prevent birth defects of the brain and spinal cord.
-It may also protect the pregnant woman against cancer and stroke.

 - Pregnant women should get 600 micrograms of folic acid every day from food and supplements.

 - Most prenatal vitamins contain 600–1,000 micrograms of folic acid.